katherineaubert/FieldSessionSummer2021/README.md

 queryByUserEmail,
 updateUserPrescription

-There are detailed comments in the code which describe in further detail each of these individual functions.
+There are detailed comments within the code describing further detail for each of these individual functions.